joshrosso/dotcom/content/c/navigating-oci.md

 ```

 Copying images between repositories is another useful action.
 For example,
-consider the need to "relocate" an image into a registry you're hosting.
+consider the need to "relocate" an image into a registry you are hosting.
 A cool
 capability of `crane` is its ability to copy all architectures of an image and
 maintain all the digest values in the manifest.